orbitalchicken/Roadmap/README.md

 Look and Feel
 -------------
 	Mintupdate: update icons
-	cinnamon-themes: don't use OFF/ON switches
+	[Fixed] cinnamon-themes: don't use OFF/ON switches